 GeneCards Summary for CAMKK2 Gene

-CAMKK2 (Calcium/Calmodulin-Dependent Protein Kinase Kinase 2, Beta) is a Protein Coding gene.
-Among its related pathways are CREB Pathway and Glucose / Energy Metabolism.
-GO annotations related to this gene include calcium ion binding and protein tyrosine kinase activity.
-An important paralog of this gene is STK11.
+CAMKK2 (Calcium/Calmodulin Dependent Protein Kinase Kinase 2) is a Protein Coding gene.
+Diseases associated with CAMKK2 include Parkinson Disease, Late-Onset.
+Among its related pathways are Immune response Function of MEF2 in T lymphocytes and Oxytocin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein kinase activity.
+An important paralog of this gene is CAMKK1.

 Calcium/calmodulin-dependent protein kinase belonging to a proposed calcium-triggered signaling cascade involved in a number of cellular processes.
 Isoform 1, isoform 2 and isoform 3 phosphorylate CAMK1 and CAMK4.
 Isoform 3 phosphorylates CAMK1D.
 Isoform 4, isoform 5 and isoform 6 lacking part of the calmodulin-binding domain are inactive.
 Efficiently phosphorylates 5'-AMP-activated protein kinase (AMPK) trimer, including that consisting of PRKAA1, PRKAB1 and PRKAG1.
 This phosphorylation is stimulated in response to Ca(2+) signals (By similarity).
 Seems to be involved in hippocampal activation of CREB1 (By similarity).
 May play a role in neurite growth.
 Isoform 3 may promote neurite elongation, while isoform 1 may promoter neurite branching.